Arcaea-Infinity/ArcaeaChartRender/README.md

 Before using, you need to edit [`theme.py`](./theme.py) to locate assets file.

+If a property of `BaseTheme` is inherited by one of its subclasses (e.g. `LightTheme`), you should modify the property on its subclass.
+If the property is not inherited, then you should modify it directly on `BaseTheme`.

 | name                              | file                                                                                                                                |
 |-----------------------------------|-------------------------------------------------------------------------------------------------------------------------------------|
 | `font_Exo_SemiBold_XX`            | `Exo-SemiBold.ttf`                                                                                                                  |